-The Australian Taxation Office (ATO) has announced the closure of the Small Business Superannuation Clearing House (SBSCH).
+The Australian Taxation Office (ATO) closed the Small Business Superannuation Clearing House (SBSCH).
 This change is part of broader reforms to streamline superannuation payments and improve compliance.
-If your business currently uses the Small Business Superannuation Clearing House (SBSCH), it’s important to understand what’s changing, when it’s happening, and how to prepare.
+If your business previously used the Small Business Superannuation Clearing House (SBSCH), you need to switch to another solution.

-The closure of the ATO SBSCH is due to new legislation under Payday Super, which requires employers to pay super at the same time as wages starting 1 July 2026.
+The closure of the ATO SBSCH is due to new legislation under Payday Super, which requires employers to pay super at the same time as wages from 1 July 2026.

 - 1 October 2025: Closed for new registrations.